Batchelor Named Neurologist-in-Chief

-Batchelor joins the Brigham from Massachusetts General Hospital, where he has served as executive director of the Stephen E. and Catherine Pappas Center for Neuro-Oncology and chief of the Division of Neuro-Oncology at Mass General Cancer Center since 2001.
+Batchelor comes to Brigham Health from Massachusetts General Hospital (MGH), where he has served as executive director of the Stephen E. and Catherine Pappas Center for Neuro-Oncology and chief of the Division of Neuro-Oncology at Mass General Cancer Center since 2001.

-Batchelor’s primary field of clinical expertise relates to the therapy of malignancies of the central nervous system and neurologic complications of cancers.
+His primary field of clinical expertise relates to the therapy of malignancies of the central nervous system and neurologic complications of cancers.
 He has published extensively on the subject and has been a primary investigator on innovative clinical trials, both nationally and internationally.
-His research relates to the understanding of aberrant angiogenesis and signaling in brain cancers.

 Haider to Serve as Next Dean of Aga Khan University